'My 21st birthday plans? I'll watch Nadal-Djokovic'

 But, like always, I'll be rooting for Rafa.

-Recently I went to Rafa's academy in Majorca and I saw all his trophies in the museum he has there.
+Recently I went to Rafa's academy in Majorca and saw all his trophies in the museum he has there.

 I got more excited about those trophies than the ones I saw when I went to Real Madrid's stadium, although they were impressive too.